 Carnegie Mellon University – College of Engineering

 Carnegie Mellon University College of Engineering

 Integrated master’s/bachelor’s degree program

 Current mechanical engineering undergraduates may opt to pursue this program.
 Visit the Integrated master’s/bachelor’s degree for additional information.

 Please see the Non-degree guide and the College of Engineering policy for more information.

-**We are not accepting GRE scores for the spring 2022 application cycle.
+**We are not accepting GRE scores for the Fall or Spring 2023 application cycles.